Marketers, milk is NEVER sexy.

 Let’s get this straight.
 Milk is not, and never will be, sexy, no matter how you try to brand it.

 A while back a forward thinking milk brand decided to shake up the dairy industry.
 They had a unique filtration process and used cutting edge technology to produce the purest, most nutritious and advanced milk on the market.
-At face value, a brand based on such sensible and factually correct attributes was worth looking at, so it commissioned some research to see just how viable it would be as a consumer proposition.
+At face value, a brand based on such sensible attributes was worth looking at, so it commissioned some research to see just how viable it would be as a consumer proposition.

 The results were mixed.
-Potential customers appreciated the intent behind the technology but felt that it was incongruous with one of nature’s most complete nutritional offerings.
+Consumers appreciated the intent behind the technology but felt that it was incongruous with one of nature’s most complete nutritional offerings.
 If milk is so naturally full of goodness then why intervene and over-engineer it unnaturally?
-The strategy team was split too but after much deliberation decided to take the risk and launch the brand.
+The strategy team was split but after much deliberation decided to take the risk and launch the brand.

 Sales were poor from the start and never picked up.
 Within a year the product was abandones and the brand reverted back to its older, natural positioning.

 It was one of those close calls where the will it/won’t it argument could only be settled by having a go.
 The product was well intended, healthy and the technology was sound.
 In some markets it might have worked but in the UK it was clear that customers didn’t like a natural product being tampered with.
 It was a calculated risk that didn’t deliver but garnered valuable insights about milk’s position in the British mindset.
 It was a risk worth taking if lessons were learned for the future.

 By contrast, Fairlife, a premium milk brand owned by Coca Cola and launched earlier this year in the US, has taken a completely different approach.
 They’ve decided that milk is sexy.